Brisbane isn’t considered one of Australia’s most iconic cities, but it does have some hidden spots that photo-hungry travellers will love.

 This place is super popular with photographers (I spotted at least 3 others with tripods while I was there) but luckily there’s plenty of space for everyone to snap a good photo.

-One of the best activities for any visitor to Brisbane is riding the public ferries.
-Locals use these river boats as public transport, but tourists can use them to get a fabulous view of Brisbane from the perspective of the water.
+One of the best activities for any visitor to Brisbane is getting out on the river.
+Locals use ferries as a form of public transport, but tourists can also use the ferries to get a fabulous view of Brisbane from the perspective of the water.

 The CityHopper ferry is free and stops at numerous points throughout the city center, or if you want to go out a little further (like we did – we took the ferry to Northshore in Hamilton to visit the Eat Street Markets) then you’ll need a public transport card such as the Go Card or SeeQ card.